determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

 .. warning::

-   If the scheduling constraints for multi-machine distributed training described above are not satisfied, distributed training jobs are not scheduled and wait indefinitely.
+   If these scheduling constraints for multi-machine distributed training are not satisfied, distributed training jobs are not scheduled and wait indefinitely.
 For example, if every agent in the cluster has eight GPUs, a job with ``slots_per_trial`` set to ``12`` is never scheduled.

    If a multi-GPU experiment does not become active after a minute or so, please confirm that ``slots_per_trial`` is set so that it can be scheduled within these constraints.
 The CLI command